-Rackspace Cloud Orchestration for Cloud Servers simplifies the process of creating a WordPress environment, either as a stand-alone server or in a multiple-server cluster.
-This article shows how to deploy WordPress packages by using Cloud Orchestration.
+Rackspace Cloud Orchestration simplifies the process of creating a WordPress environment, either as a stand-alone server or in a multiple-server cluster.
+This article shows you how to deploy WordPress by using Cloud Orchestration.

 Deploy the servers

 Use the following steps to deploy the servers:

 In the top navigation bar, click Select a Product > Rackspace Cloud.

 Under the Create Resources section of the drop-down menu, click Stack.

 At the bottom of the All Stacks list, hover over the description for the WordPress template and click Create Stack.

 Select the flavor (Production or Deployment), and then click Create Stack again.